mozman/ezdxf/docs/source/cmdline.rst

     optional arguments:
+      -h, --help            show this help message and exit --formats             show all supported export formats and exit --layout LAYOUT       select the layout to draw --all-layers-visible  draw all layers including the ones marked as invisible --all-entities-visible
+                            draw all entities including the ones marked as invisible (some entities are individually marked as invisible even if the layer is visible)
-      -h, --help            show this help message and exit --formats             show all supported export formats and exit -o OUT, --out OUT     output filename for export --dpi DPI             target render resolution, default is 300 --ltype {internal,ezdxf}
+      -o OUT, --out OUT     output filename for export --dpi DPI             target render resolution, default is 300 --ltype {internal,ezdxf}